Get emergency advice now

 More about emergency advice

-Occasionally an emergency will arise which needs support outside business hours and our on-call dentolegal advisers are happy to assist you in these circumstances, particularly if an urgent situation has arisen concerning the safety of patients or staff.
+Occasionally an emergency will arise which needs support outside business hours and our on-call dentolegal consultants are happy to assist you in these circumstances, particularly if an urgent situation has arisen concerning the safety of patients or staff.

 Some examples of emergency situations where out of hours support may be requested are: